Karnataka Counselling Round 1: Important Dates, Documents & Process

 Vydehi Institute of Medical Sciences & Research Centre, Bangalore | 250 |

-- Uploading blurry or incorrect documents that don’t meet Karnataka NEET counselling eligibility criteria.
+- Make sure not to upload blurry scans of your documents for the Karnataka NEET counselling eligibility criteria.

-- Submitting multiple applications causes confusion in NEET registration in Karnataka.
+- Do not submit multiple applications, as it causes confusion in NEET registration in Karnataka.

 Avoiding these mistakes will make your Karnataka medical counselling process smooth and hassle-free.